spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 with <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\ell_1"/>-norm on the vector <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\boldsymbol{x}"/>.
 It allows one to find a few columns of the matrix <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\boldsymbol{A}"/> that are most correlated with the designed outcomes (e.g., <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\boldsymbol{b}"/>) for making decisions (e.g., why they take actions?).

+One interesting application is using sparsity-promoting techniques and machine learning with nonlinear dynamical systems to discover governing equations from noisy measurement data.
+The only as-sumption about the structure of the model is that there are only a fewimportant terms that govern the dynamics, so that the equations aresparse in the space of possible functions; this assumption holds formany physical systems in an appropriate basis

 **References**
 - Steve Brunton (2021).
 Robust, Interpretable Statistical Models: Sparse Regression with the LASSO. see [YouTube](https://www.youtube.com/watch?v=GaXfqoLR_yI&t=632s).
 (Note: Original paper by Tibshirani (1996))